LetPeopleWork/FlowMetricsCSV/README.md

 ### Arguments
 Name | Description |
 --- | --- |
 --FileName | The name of the csv file to be used for the simulation.
-Default is ".\\ExampleFile.csv".
+Default is "ExampleFile.csv".
 Can be a relative path (using '.') or an absolute one |
 --Delimeter | The delimeter which is used in the specified csv file.
 Default is ; |
 --StartedDateColumn | The name of the column in the csv file that contains the started date.
 Default is "Activated Date". |
 --ClosedDateColumn | The name of the column in the csv file that contains the closed date.
 Default is "Closed Date". |